celestiaorg/docs/docs/concepts/how-celestia-works/data-availability-layer.md

 a major evolution of [ABCI](https://github.com/tendermint/tendermint/tree/master/spec/abci) (Application Blockchain Interface).

-The Celestia App state machine is necessary to execute the PoS logic and to enable the governance of the DA layer.
+The celestia-app state machine is necessary to execute the PoS logic and to enable the governance of the DA layer.

-However, the Celestia App is data-agnostic -- the state machine neither validates nor stores the data that is made available by the Celestia App.
+However, the celestia-app is data-agnostic -- the state machine neither validates nor stores the data that is made available by the celestia-app.